Things to Know Before You Get Engaged for a Successful Marriage

 Here are some tips on how long to date before getting engaged.

-How Long Do People Date Before They Get Engaged?
+How Long Do People Date Before Getting Married?

-The average dating time is for over two years according to The Knot.
-If you wait for half that time, changes are you don’t really know the person well enough and the couple’s relationship satisfaction may still be in the “puppy love” stage.
+The average couple has a dating time for over two years according to The Knot.
+If you wait for half that time, chances are you don’t really know the person well enough and the couple’s relationship satisfaction may still be in the “puppy love” stage.

 Things To Know Before You Get Married